 School of Education and Childhood Studies

-The University of Portsmouth offers two training routes to becoming a qualified secondary school teacher: the PGCE programme and the School Direct route.
+The University of Portsmouth offers multiple training routes to becoming a qualified teacher.
 Whichever route you choose, you will find yourself supported by university tutors and school-based mentors as you progress towards your target of becoming an ‘outstanding’ teacher.

-The strong relationship between our partner schools and the School of Education and Childhood Studies means that over 80% of our trainees obtain jobs in the local area at the end of their course.
+The strong relationship between our placement providers means that over 80% of our trainees obtain jobs in the local area at the end of their course.

 Our one-year PGCE programme trains you to deliver lessons based in strong subject knowledge and reflection on what it means to teach.
 With an outstanding review from Ofsted for our teacher training programmes, close links with many schools in the south of the UK and excellent feedback from our graduates, Portsmouth is ideal for your training.

-You will be supported by tutors in your University learning, by professional and subject mentors in schools, and by subject knowledge enhancement courses if you feel you need them.
+You will be supported by tutors from the University, as well as professional and subject mentors in schools, and by subject knowledge enhancement courses if you feel you need them.